 Koei Tecmo has presented its fiscal report for the 2025-2026 period, and the numbers are historic for the Japanese company.
 In 17 years of being listed on the stock exchange, they had never recorded such high revenues.
-The credit goes to two key releases: Pokémon Pokopia for Switch 2, which swept with 2.2 million units in four days, and Nioh 3, which reached one million copies in two weeks.
+The credit goes to two key releases: Pokémon Pokopia for Switch 2, which sold 2.2 million units in four days, and Nioh 3, which reached one million copies in two weeks.

 The graphics engine and optimization on Switch 2 🎮